Vyral/chris-remmes/_posts/2019-04-05-the-specifics-of-painting-your-home-before-you-sell.md

 {% include youtube.html %}

-Today we’ll look at one area of home improvement that home sellers are typically concerned about prior to listing: **painting your home.**&nbsp;
+Today we’ll look at one area of home improvement that home sellers typically ask me about prior to listing their home: **painting your home.**&nbsp;

 **My answer is almost always “yes” when I’m presented with the question of whether to paint.** It’s very inexpensive, and it’s worth the effort to make the house feel refreshed, cleaner, and newer.&nbsp;